About Drums

 Property records for Drums, Pennsylvania are maintained by the Luzerne Board of Assessment Appeals's Office and the Luzerne Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Luzerne County, including parcels in Drums.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Luzerne Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
 For in-person requests, visit the Luzerne County offices at the county courthouse.
 The Luzerne County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Drums, Pennsylvania residents are available through both county and state offices.
 The Pennsylvania Department of Health, Division of Vital Records, located in New Castle, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Pennsylvania.
 Orders can be placed online, by mail, or in person.
-Locally, the Luzerne County Clerk's office issues marriage licenses and maintains marriage records for Luzerne County.
+Locally, the Luzerne County Register of Wills issues marriage licenses and maintains marriage records for Luzerne County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.